Usually, the Biology Graduate Program receives approximately 150 applications per admissions cycle (once a year).

 In addition, please list your research interest and the faculty members with whom you would wish to work on your application.

-Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as Penn Medical School, Wistar Institute, and Academy of Natural Sciences.
+Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as Penn Medical School, Penn Vet School, and Wistar Institute.
 Thus, the students have a wide range of research opportunities within the program.

 Research is started early, after two semesters.
 Students can choose from a diverse array of topics, such as genetics, molecular biology, cell and developmental biology, immunology, neurobiology, behavior and ethnology, ecology, population biology and evolution.